Exhaust gas recirculation: Diesel engines

-With EGR, the normally "dry" intake system of a diesel engine is now subject to fouling from soot, unburned (and semi-burned) fuel, and also oil in the EGR bleed gas.
-Although airflow into the engine remains high, the mixture of exhaust gas and fresh air is also combined with oil vapor from a positive crankcase ventilation system (PCV) system.
-This tripartite mixture (i.e. exhaust gas, fresh air, and oil vapour) can cause the buildup of sticky tar in the intake manifold and valves.
+EGR has nothing to do with oil vapor re-routing from a positive crankcase ventilation system (PCV) system, as the latter is only there to reduce oil vapor emissions, and can be present on engines with or without any EGR system.
+However, the tripartite mixture resulting from employing both EGR and PCV in an engine (i.e. exhaust gas, fresh air, and oil vapour) can cause the buildup of sticky tar in the intake manifold and valves.
 This mixture can also cause problems with components such as swirl flaps, where fitted.
-(These problems, which effectively take the form of an undesirable positive-feedback loop, will worsen as the engine ages.
+These problems, which effectively take the form of an undesirable positive-feedback loop, will worsen as the engine ages.
 For example, as the piston rings progressively wear out, more crankcase oil will get into the exhaust stream.
-Simultaneously, more fuel and soot and combustion byproducts will gain access to the engine oil.)
+Simultaneously, more fuel and soot and combustion byproducts will gain access to the engine oil.